eburghar/envlt/README.md

-                    given string if it fails (take precedence over -t) -t, --token-path  path of the JWT token (/var/run/secrets/kubernetes.io/serviceaccount/token) -V, --vars        an expression NAME=PATH for defining a variable named NAME from a vault path expression
-  -v, --verbose     verbose mode
+                    given string if it fails (take precedence over -t) -t, --token-path  path of the JWT token (/var/run/secrets/kubernetes.io/serviceaccount/token) -V, --vars        an expression PREFIX=PATH for defining one or several variables prefixed with PREFIX from a vault path expression -v, --verbose     verbose mode
-  -i, --import      import all environment variables before executing cmd -I, --import-vault
+  -i, --import      import all environment variables before executing into cmd -I, --import-vault
                     import environment variables whose values matches a vault_path a whose expansion is successful